 He has won numerous prizes both in national and international competitions (soloist prize at the National Jazz Competition of La Defense, laureate of the International Piano Jazz Competition of Moscow, Martial Solal International Piano Jazz Competition, Montreux International Piano Jazz Competition).
 He also is a laureate of both the Meyer Foundation and the Mécénat Musical Société Générale.

 Lost Heritage is an electronic music ensemble composed of François Vasseur and Pierre Chataignon.
-They collaborate with various artists on different projects, including video artist Cédric Fact, double bassist Franck Cottet Dumoulin, and soprano Jeanne Gérard.
-Blending electronic and classical influences, they explore diverse sonic experiences to create a hybrid, intense, and resolutely modern sound.
-Their productions incorporate field recordings captured during their travels, a variety of acoustic instruments, and the latest music technologies.
-Their style is characterized by cinematic atmospheres, compelling melodic motifs, and refined production.
+It collaborates with various artists on different projects, including video artist Cédric Fact and double bassist Franck Cottet Dumoulin.
+Blending electronic and classical influences, the ensemble explores diverse sonic experiences to create a hybrid, intense, and resolutely modern sound.
+Its productions incorporate field recordings captured during travels, a variety of acoustic instruments, and the latest music technologies.
+The style of Lost Heritage is characterized by cinematic atmospheres, compelling melodic motifs, and refined production.

-In 2019, Lost Heritage was officially selected for the Classical Next festival in Rotterdam in the Club Showcase category.
-That same year, they created the opening performance for the Yves Saint Laurent exhibition at the Musée des Tissus de Lyon, a commission by the museum and the Auvergne-Rhône-Alpes Region.
-Their collaboration with Jeanne Gérard continued in 2021 at UNLTD during the Verbier Festival, where they also integrated a light installation by the Scale collective.
+In 2019, the ensemble was officially selected for the Classical Next festival in Rotterdam in the Club Showcase category.
+That same year, it created the opening performance for the Yves Saint Laurent exhibition at the Musée des Tissus de Lyon, a commission by the museum and the Auvergne-Rhône-Alpes Region.
+In 2021, Lost Heritage collaborated with soprano Jeanne Gérard and integrated a light installation by the Scale collective at UNLTD during the Verbier Festival.

-Lost Heritage has performed in prestigious venues such as the Montreux Jazz Festival, La Grange au Lac in Évian, the Grand Théâtre de Genève, and the Verbier Festival.
-They have also opened for renowned artists, including Myd at the High Five Festival in Annecy and Oxia at the Evian Resort Golf Club.
+Performances have taken place in prestigious venues such as the Montreux Jazz Festival, La Grange au Lac in Évian, the Grand Théâtre de Genève, and the Verbier Festival.
+Lost Heritage has also opened for renowned artists, including Myd at the High Five Festival in Annecy and Oxia at the Evian Resort Golf Club.

-Lost Heritage continues to explore new sonic horizons, both in the studio and on stage.
-Driven by a hybrid approach and a strong passion for experimentation, they multiply collaborations and adapt to ever-evolving artistic contexts.
+Continuing to explore new sonic horizons, both in the studio and on stage, the ensemble is driven by a hybrid approach and a strong passion for experimentation, multiplying collaborations and adapting to ever-evolving artistic contexts.
+Its latest project, UnRavelled—created for the 150th anniversary of Maurice Ravel’s birth—features François Vasseur and video artist Cédric Fact, offering an immersive dialogue between sound and live visual creation.

 Gangbé means ‘sound of metal’ in the Fon language of southern Benin, like the noise that resonates at the group’s concerts.
 Gangbé Brass Band’s music is characterised by a blend of traditional African percussion and jazz sounds, a symbiosis between Beninese vodou percussion and wind instruments, saxophone, trombone and so on.
 Influenced by Afrobeat and Fela Kuti, the group draws the audience in with powerful brassy sounds, underpinned by West African rhythms.
 All this is accompanied by a stage performance that combines dance and emotion.